 Universe: Citizens of the EU aged 15 and over residing in the 27 EU member countries: Austria, Belgium, Bulgaria, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom, and the national population of citizens and the population of citizens of all the EU member countries aged 15 and over residing in the three EU candidate countries: Croatia, Turkey, and the Former Yugoslav Republic of Macedonia, and in the Turkish Cypriot Community.

 Data for this Eurobarometer study are being released in two parts.
 Part 1 includes original study materials supplied by GESIS: (1) SPSS portable file; (2) SPSS syntax file containing user-defined missing values; and (3) documentation files.
 These files are being released in a zipped package.
 A documentation file has been provided by ICPSR to describe the contents of this zipped package.
 Part 2 includes study materials supplied by ICPSR: (1) SPSS, SAS, and Stata setup files; (2) SPSS and Stata system files, and a SAS transport (CPORT) file; (3) ASCII column-delimited and tab-delimited data files; and (4) documentation files.
-The data in Part 1 and Part 2 are identical, except for the following: Variable V1 'ARCHIVE STUDY NUMBER ?
-DISTRIBUTOR' in Part 2 has been recoded to the ICPSR study number.
+The data in Part 1 and Part 2 are identical, except for the following: Variable V1 'ARCHIVE STUDY NUMBER - DISTRIBUTOR' in Part 2 has been recoded to the ICPSR study number.
 Documentation files have been provided both by GESIS and ICPSR; the ICPSR documentation files may contain additional information.
-Access to GESIS data and documentation, including the GESIS DOI, for Eurobarometer 69.2 can be found through the GESIS Data Catalogue.

-Data on voting behavior in European (D53) and national parliamentary elections (D54), and on party attachment (D2) have not been provided by the data producer and will not become available.
+Data on voting behavior in European (D53) and national parliamentary elections (D54), and on party attachment (D2) have now been provided by the data producer and are now available.

 The codebook and setup files for this collection contain characters with diacritical marks used in many European languages.